rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 "should have known" in any sense that the LG TV acts in this way.

-LG is hiding behind the modern culture of unfair post-sale contracts to justify a novel, deeply-invasive program of customer monitoring, relying on corporate law to protect themselves from consumer reprisals.
+LG is hiding behind the modern culture of unfair post-sale contracts to impose a novel, deeply-invasive program of customer monitoring for their own benefit, relying on corporate law to protect themselves from consumer reprisals.
 This cannot be allowed to continue; vote with your dollars.